UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-1-c-and-cubeide-setup/homeworks/test.md

      ```
      ./test.bat
      ```
-     (If windows stops you from running the bat file, you can either confirm that you still want to run the file, or copy the content of `test.bat`, then deleting `test.bat`, make you own `test.bat` file and paste the content :) )
+     (If Windows stops you from running the bat file, you can either confirm that you still want to run the file, or copy the content of `test.bat`, then deleting `test.bat`, make you own `test.bat` file and paste the content :) )

 5. After running, you will see a folder named `result`.
 You then need to compare the content of this file to the one provided in `testing`.
 If you would like to compare Homework 1 Testcase 1, then compare `result/hw1/out01.txt` and `testing/hw1/output01.txt`